-However, before we get to our Dubrovnik itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Dubrovnik itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

-Now that we’ve covered that essential topic, back to our Dubrovnik travel itinerary.
-Let us show you what to do with 3 days in Dubrovnik so that you don’t miss out on any of the city’s highlights.
+Now that we’ve covered that essential topic, let us show you what to do with 3 days in Dubrovnik so that you don’t miss out on any of the city’s highlights.

-To start your visit, let’s head straight for Dubrovnik’s famous Old Town where you’ll see why this city is so popular.
+To start your visit, head straight for Dubrovnik’s famous Old Town, where you’ll see why this city is so popular.

-Upon entering Dubrovnik’s Old Town through the main Pile Gate, the city’s main street – Stradun stands before you.
-Since the 13th century this limestone street that crosses the width of the Old Town has been Dubrovnik’s main thoroughfare.
-Along it you’ll spot countless elegant Venetian buildings which make walking here feel like you’ve traveled back in time.
+Upon entering Dubrovnik’s Old Town through the main Pile Gate, you’ll find the city’s main street, Stradun, before you.
+Since the 13th century, this limestone street that crosses the width of the Old Town has been Dubrovnik’s main thoroughfare.
+Along it you’ll spot countless elegant Venetian buildings that make walking here feel like you’ve traveled back in time.
 So scenic is the street that it has been used as a filming location not only for Game of Thrones, but also Star Wars.
-Before making your way down the street though, be sure to take a moment to admire the Large Onofrio Fountain just inside the Pile Gate which dates back to 1438.
+Before making your way down the street, be sure to take a moment to admire the 15th-century Large Onofrio Fountain just inside the Pile Gate.

-At the far end of Stradun you’ll arrive in Luza Square which is surrounded by some of Dubrovnik’s most prized landmarks.
-One such landmark is the Dubrovnik Clock Tower which has watched over the square since 1444.
+At the far end of Stradun is Luza Square, which is surrounded by some of Dubrovnik’s most prized landmarks.
+One such landmark, dating to 1444, is the Dubrovnik Clock Tower.
 Up by the clock tower’s bell are two green bronze figures with mallets that make the bell ring at noon each day.
-Interestingly, to go with its traditional clock, the tower also features an old digital clock which looks quite odd in an old stone tower.
+Interestingly, to go with its traditional clock, the tower also features an old digital clock that looks quite odd in an old stone tower.

-Elsewhere on the square you’ll find other magnificent landmarks, including the beautiful Sponza Palace from the 16th century which was one of the few buildings to survive the brutal 1667 earthquake.
+Elsewhere on the square, you’ll find other magnificent landmarks, including the beautiful Sponza Palace from the 16th century.
+It is one of the few buildings to have survived the brutal 1667 earthquake.

 There’s really no way of missing the huge city walls that surround Dubrovnik’s Old Town.
-These high walls stand high above the town’s rooftops and join together the impenetrable giant stone towers.
-Dubrovnik’s Old Town was widely regarded as having some of the best defences of anywhere in the Middle Ages.
+These high walls stand high above the town’s rooftops and join the impenetrable giant stone towers together.
+Dubrovnik’s Old Town was widely regarded as having some of the best defenses of anywhere during the Middle Ages.
 Now, as impressive as the walls look from the outside, they are nothing compared to the views you get walking along the top of these intact city walls.

-The uninterrupted route along the walls is just under 2km in length and has breathtaking views of the Old Town the whole way round.
-From up there you can look across Dubrovnik’s orange rooftops, spot the tops of landmarks like the cathedral, and look out over the city’s sparkling coast.
+The uninterrupted route along the walls is just under two kilometers and has breathtaking views of the Old Town the whole way round.
+From up there, you can look across Dubrovnik’s orange rooftops, spot the tops of landmarks like the cathedral, and look out over the city’s sparkling coast.

 Old Town Stairs

-Dubrovnik’s Old Town is quite flat while the northern end of town actually runs up the side of quite a steep incline.
+Dubrovnik’s Old Town is quite flat, while the northern end of town runs up the side of quite a steep incline.
 There you’re more likely to find great, long staircases running between houses rather than streets.
-While exploring this part of Dubrovnik is likely to take it out of you, these narrow staircases are exceptionally photographic and well worth the effort.
+While exploring this part of Dubrovnik is likely to take it out of you, these narrow staircases are exceptionally photogenic and well worth the effort.

 Now it’s time to explore beyond the walls of Dubrovnik’s Old Town and see what else the city has to offer.

-The walls and towers that encircle the Old Town aren’t the only defences that once protected Dubrovnik.
-The imposing fortress of Fort Lovrijenac sits on rocky cliffs across Dubrovnik West Harbour from the walls of Dubrovnik.
-This makes it both incredibly scenic, but also a place that offers superb views of the Old Town poking up over its formidable walls.
+The walls and towers that encircle the Old Town aren’t the only defenses that once protected Dubrovnik.
+The imposing fortress of Fort Lovrijenac sits on rocky cliffs across Dubrovnik West Harbor.
+This makes it incredibly scenic but also a place that offers superb views of the Old Town poking up over its formidable walls.

-Head on down to Dubrovnik West Harbour and you’ll regularly see a string of kayakers heading out from the small stone pier there.
-Going for a kayak from here is not only a fun way to get out on the water and get some exercise, it also allows you a chance to see the city from a whole new perspective.
-The city walls look even more daunting when you’re paddling down below them.
-There are all sorts of kayak tours provided here, from a tour around the edge of the walls to tours that take you all the way out to Lokrum Island off the city’s coast.
-We recommend the following Kayak tour.
+Head down to Dubrovnik West Harbor, where you’ll regularly see a string of kayakers leaving from the small stone pier.
+Kayaking from here is not only a fun way to get out on the water and get some exercise; it also allows you a chance to see the city from a whole new perspective.
+The city walls look even more daunting when you’re paddling below them.
+All sorts of kayak tours are available, from a tour around the edge of the walls to tours that take you all the way out to Lokrum Island off the city’s coast.
+We recommend the following kayak tour.